DataRockMyWorld/DataRockMyWorld.github.io/_posts/2022-04-10-Climate-Change-in-Ghana.md

 Climate change is a global phenomenon of long-term changes in the Earth’s weather pattern.
 The [United Nations Framework Conversion on Climate Change NFCCC](https://unfccc.int/climate-action/introduction-climate-action) defines climate change as:

-“a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.”
+“*a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods.*”

 Human activities like industrialization, production, burning, and use of fossil energy, the use of coal for heating, and deforestation drive the release of greenhouse gases into the atmosphere.
 These gases act like a blanket and trap the sun’s heat around the earth, thereby increasing atmospheric temperatures.
 This is known as [Global warming]( https://www.nrdc.org/stories/global-warming-101)